srmainwaring/acme/doc/theory/src/prop_rudder.rst

 is usually corrected to take into account these interactions.
 The propeller loads in the propeller-rudder model are then the same as described in section :ref:`propeller_model`.

+Several interaction models exist, the current one is based on the one proposed by Söding [Soding1982]_, which can also be found in Brix [Brix1993]_ and Sutulo [Sutulo2015]_.
+Other models were proposed by Inoue [Inoue1981]_, with a variation by Ogawa [Ogawa1980]_, or Pershitz [Pershitz1983]_ for low speed manoeuvers.

 The propeller influence on the rudder is mainly due to the propeller slipstream washing the rudder.
 Generally the interaction models are based on the “load separation principle” under the following assumptions: